 Don’t get me wrong – they’re functional enough for basic uses.
 But there are much more detailed (not to mention more usable) options out there.
-And I’ve collected some of them for your reading pleasure.
+We’ve collected some of them for your reading pleasure.

-In this post, I’ll share six different WooCommerce reports and analytics plugins, ranging from external app interfaces to enhanced reports in your WordPress dashboard.
+In this post, we’ll share 11 different WooCommerce reports and analytics plugins, ranging from external app interfaces to enhanced reports in your WordPress dashboard.

 All of them offer an upgrade over the normal WooCommerce reports in some form or another.